1Password/kubernetes-secrets-injector/README.md

 The 1Password Secrets Injector implements a mutating webhook to inject 1Password secrets as environment variables into a Kubernetes pod or deployment.
 Unlike the [1Password Kubernetes Operator](https://github.com/1Password/onepassword-operator), the Secrets Injector doesn't create a Kubernetes Secret when assigning secrets to your resource.

-The 1Password Secrets Injector for Kubernetes can use [1Password Connect](https://developer.1password.com/docs/connect) or [1Password Service Accounts](https://developer.1password.com/docs/service-accounts) to retrieve items.
+The 1Password Secrets Injector for Kubernetes can use [1Password Connect](https://developer.1password.com/docs/connect) or [1Password Service Accounts <sup>BETA</sup>](https://developer.1password.com/docs/service-accounts) to retrieve items.

 Read more on the [1Password Developer Portal](https://developer.1password.com/connect/k8s-injector).